 Lastly, many compensated workers are protected under sexual harassment laws, even some temps and oftentimes independent contractors.
 This means that as long as you are compensated for doing work for, or on behalf of, a company, you may be protected under the same laws as full-time, salaried employees.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
 Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or click here to schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.